uwmadisoncals/cals-main-plugins/advanced-access-manager/readme.txt

 = Few Quick Facts =

+* The only plugin that gives you absolute freedom to define the most granular access to any aspect of your website and most of the feature are free;
-* Bullet-proven plugin that is used on over 90,000 websites where all features are well-tested and [documented](https://aamplugin.com/help).
+* Bullet-proven plugin that is used on over 100,000 websites where all features are well-tested and [documented](https://aamplugin.com/support).
 Very low amount of support tickets speaks for quality;
-* AAM contains the most powerful and flexible set of features to manage access to your WordPress website and were majority of them are absolutely free;
 * It is the only plugin that gives you the ability to manage access to your website content for any role, individual user and visitors or even define the default access to all posts, pages, custom post types, categories and custom hierarchical taxonomies;
 * AAM is [developer oriented plugin](https://aamplugin.com/developers).
 It has dozens of hooks and configurations.
 It is integrated with WordPress RESTful and XML-RPC APIs and has numerous abstract layers to simplify coding;
 * No ads or other promotional crap.
 The UI is clean and well crafted so you can focus only on what matters;
 * No need to be a "paid" customer to get help.
 Request support via email or start chat with Google Hangout;
 * Some features are limited or available only with [premium extensions](https://aamplugin.com/store).
 AAM functionality is transparent and you will absolute know when you need to get a premium extension;
-* There are some bad reviews however most of them where posted years ago and are unrelated to current AAM version; or were posted by users that did not bother reading the bullet-point above.

 = Main Areas Of Focus =

+* [Access & Security Policy](https://aamplugin.com/reference/policy) allows you to define who, when, how and under what conditions your website resources can be accessed;
 * Content access control on frontend, backend and API sides to posts, pages, custom post types, categories, custom hierarchical taxonomies and CPTs for any role, user and visitors;
 * Roles & capabilities management with ability to create new roles and capabilities, edit, clone or delete existing;
 * Access control to backend area including backend menu, toolbar, metaboxes & widgets;